Kadhal Virus: Plot

-Deepak is a budding filmmaker trying to get his first production out.
+Deepak is an aspiring filmmaker trying to get his first production out.
 He gets a chance to go to Coonoor to write a script for a movie where he meets and falls in love with Geetha.
 After a struggle, Geeta understands his love and convinces her father.
 The couple decide to get married once his first film is made.
 Deepak leaves for Chennai, promising to write letters to Geeta.
 However the postman who is secretly in love with Geeta hides all the letters sent by Deepak, including the later changing his address.
 A chasm develops between the lovers because of the communication issue caused by the postman.

 Geeta convinces her father to search for Deepak and finds him successfully in a movie set.
 However she and her father misunderstand Deepak shouting at his assistants to be words meant for them and they leave.
 Deepak is heartbroken when he learns of Geeta's visit, however she is lost for ever in his life.
 Years go past, and now Deepak is a highly successful film director.
 He is in search of new faces for his upcoming movie.
 He comes across Rajiv, who is a poor aspiring actor.
 It however turns out that Rajiv is from a wealthy family, but has chosen a hard life because of his passion to be a movie star.
 Deepak knows of the hardships of the cine field and advises Rajiv to go back to his family giving up his dream, because Deepak feels Rajiv can lead a better life with his family.
 This leads to Rajiv getting rejected by other movie directors as well.
 Deepak does this to help Rajiv lead a good life rather than him struggling and wasting his time.
 Rajiv however consumes poison and attempts suicide.